Wickslynx/RoofNut/README.md

 **3. Built in GLEW support (OpenGL)** , i can't get the compiler to reqonise the built in GLEW library..
 Abandoned as of now...

+# Support:
+Please email me on Wickslynx@yahoo.com
+I will respond as soon as possible, updates come regularly.
+On School days almost every day.

 ***RoofNut is still in development, one stable version has released.***